Managing a Mobile Workforce Starts With Communication

 Mobile workers are employees that do not sit at a desk for work and aren’t bound to just one location.
-These workers are your truckers, hospitality employees, plant workers, security guards, and so on.
-And they make up the majority of the global workforce, clocking in at a whopping 1.87 billion people.
+They are your truckers, hospitality employees, plant workers, security guards, and so on.
+And they make up the majority of the global workforce, clocking in at 1.87 billion people.

-Historically, a disproportionate amount of technology and resources go towards deskbound workers, a likely reason why communicators continue to list the mobile workforce as an audience they struggle to reach.
-The communication gap is real and many organizations are looking for solutions to shrink it.
+Historically, a disproportionate amount of technology and resources are given to deskbound workers.
+Because most of their focus and resources go towards deskbound and not mobile workers, communicators continue to list the mobile workforce as an audience they struggle to reach.

-But the technology revolution is here, and there are now so many mobile workforce management (MWM) solutions out there, it’s hard to know which one you need.
+But the tech revolution is here, and there are now so many workforce management (MWM) solutions out there, it’s hard to know which one you need.
 But more on that later.